Sofitch/django-proj/notes.md

 - Inside HTML templates, we have access to the user.
 We can check if there is a logged in user simply with ```{% if user.is_authenticated %}```.

 - Usually, we use anchor tags for buttons that redirect to other pages (such as login or signup).
 For logout we used a form with a button, since we needed to send a POST request.

+## Styling the blog

+The style changes notes are commented directly on the **styles** CSS file.
+To style the page, we used the inspect feature of the browser so that we can see the changes as we do them.
+Note: shift+F5 to hard refresh a page for the css files to take action.